Xmetalfanx/linuxSetup/documentation/Guide.md

 1. Install mass software located in the $software variable in the f_variables.cfg file
+    - Variety Wallpaper Changer/Gnome Note:
+        - Tip Source: from (Variety/Gnome Github issue)[https://github.com/varietywalls/variety/issues/12]
+        - Install a Gnome Extention such as (KStatusNotifierItem/AppIndicator Support)[https://extensions.gnome.org/extension/615/appindicator-support/].
+I can tell you from first-hand experience, this works ... the only issue I see is sometimes when Gnome does a major version update, some extensions break until they can get updated ... you MAY run into that, but overall this solution works

 2. [Sub-Menu] Web Browsers
    1. Google Chrome